-Click inside for the weekly health rail, with items on healthier barbecues, tips for camping safely, how to treat heat stress in the elderly, and more.
-Or click the links below:
+Weekly health rail, with items on healthier barbecues, tips for camping safely, how to treat heat stress in the elderly, and more.

 The grill is, perhaps, the main reason why many people gain weight during the summer.

 It's not just the grilled ribs, steaks, hot dogs and burgers.
 It's the potato and macaroni salads that we pile on the side, and the much-loved recipes that wrap normally healthy fruits into a mountain of whipped cream.
 Don’t forget all those sugary drinks we find refreshing.